 Keeping America Safe and Honoring Those Who Served

 Our government's most sacred responsibility is keeping Americans safe.
-The rise of ISIS and the growing specter of cyber-attack are two of the most significant and ever-changing threats we face.
-As the son of a Foreign Service officer, I recognize that the United States is, and must remain, a great force for peace in the world, working alongside our international partners and using all of our strengths - from our economy to our military - to build a safer and more secure future.
+As the son and grandson of Foreign Service officers, I recognize that the United States is, and must remain, a great force for peace in the world.
+That means working alongside our international partners and using all of our strengths, from our economy to our military, to build a safer and more secure future.
 The U.S. is increasingly under threat from hackers and other criminals online, and protecting Americans from cyberattacks, disinformation, and other forms of internet-enabled foreign interference must be a national security priority.

-We owe our servicemembers and their families a great debt of gratitude, and we need to support them in meaningful and lasting ways.
-Members of Rhode Island's National Guard have deployed continually to support operations in Afghanistan and the Middle East, maintaining one of the highest per capita deployment rates of any state in the post-9/11 period.
-I am working hard to ensure our troops have everything they need for success in their missions and when they return home.
-And I've pushed for essential reforms at the Department of Veterans Affairs, working to make sure veterans have access to needed care.
+We owe our service members and their families a great debt of gratitude, and we need to support them in meaningful and lasting ways.
+I am working hard to ensure that our troops have everything they need for success in their missions and when they return home.

-- I host an annual Veterans Breakfast in Rhode Island to honor our state's veterans, listen to their concerns, and provide them with useful information, employment opportunities, and services.
-My Rhode Island office provides casework services to help veterans in Rhode Island communicate their needs to federal government agencies such as the Department of Veterans Affairs.
-Among other things, my staff helps constituents navigate the claims and appeals process with the Veterans Benefits Administration, as well as coordinating with veterans and the VA Medical Center on complex health cases and assisting veterans with service discharge upgrade requests and requests for service records and medals.
+- My office provides robust casework services to support veterans in Rhode Island as they deal with federal government agencies like the Department of Veterans Affairs.
+My staff helps Rhode Islanders navigate the claims and appeals process with the Veterans Benefits Administration; coordinates with veterans and the VA Medical Center on complex health cases; and assists with requests for service discharge upgrades, service records, and medals.